-These statements are typically drafted as part of a person’s estate planning with an attorney and indicates their wishes regarding end-of-life or terminal illnesses, who may make medical decisions on their behalf and anatomical donations.
+These statements are typically drafted as part of a person’s estate planning with an attorney and indicate their wishes regarding end-of-life or terminal illnesses, which may make medical decisions on their behalf and anatomical donations.

 What is a Living Will?

 In Florida, a Living Will is a written statement indicating the medical care, particularly life-preserving/saving or resuscitation measures, a person wants in the event he or she becomes unable to make his or her own decisions.

 A Living Will is different from a Designation of Healthcare Surrogate in that the designation names another person as a representative to make medical decisions on behalf of a person who is incapable of making such decisions themselves.